Hublished

-Hublished is an online community for businesses and professionals to share and discover webinars, whitepapers, and other business content.
+Hublished was an online community for businesses and professionals to share and discover webinars, whitepapers, and other business content.
 The company was founded in June 2012, and the website entered private beta on July 30, 2013.
 Hublished is an online channel for businesses to create landing pages for upcoming and recorded webinars, independent of which webinar software they use.
 The site enables industry professionals to explore, register for, share, and curate content all on Hublished.
 Founded by students from Rutgers University and New York University, Hublished is based in New York City.

 History

 Hublished was co-founded by high school friends Ben Borodach, Nis Frome, and Yair Aviner, along with Ryan Kuhel, Carlos Ospina, Alex Lau, Chris Dilks, Kyle Byrne, and Alex Topchishvili.
 Frome and Aviner previously operated a web design and digital marketing company called Take It Worldwide during which time Frome conceived the idea for Hublished.
-Recalling his experience in digital marketing, Frome said that "this content marketing revolution [was exploding]...But there wasn’t really a site to hold all this content.
-You would have to already know the brand, go to their website, sign up for it there...very, very fragmented."
+Recalling his experience in digital marketing, Frome said that "This thing was exploding, this content marketing revolution, But there wasn’t really a site to hold all this content.
+You would have to already know the brand, go to their website, sign up for it there, then know another brand, get it there, know a friend on LinkedIn, get it there—very, very fragmented."

 The founders had the idea for Hublished for nearly a year before pursuing the project.
 Kuhel entered the concept for Hublished into the "Ready, FIRE!, Aim" competition run through FirstMark Capital Managing Director, Lawrence Lenihan's class at NYU.
 The Hublished team initially lost the competition, but pursued the venture at the urging of Lenihan, who cited their lack of initiative as one of the reason they lost the competition.

 Twelve months later, Lenihan reversed his decision, awarding an investment of $12,500 to Hublished.
 He wrote on his blog "Since the class ended, they have kept focus and have kept growing their business despite setbacks and obstacles."
 Soon after, Lenihan appeared in a TechCrunch interview with two of the Hublished founders.